pwnedbyisa/writeups/hackthebox/misc/Man_In_The_Middle.md

 frame[10] == 0x02 and frame[12] == 0x30   --   }
 ```
 17. Extracting a flag of unknown length could take a very long time manually, so we write a script, passing through the key/value pairs for the bluetooth encoding.
+18. I tried to stay true to my script kiddie roots and find an already written script to use, but unfortunately that wasn't possible so I had to write my own </3